MicrosoftDocs/win32/desktop-src/CIMWin32Prov/win32-networkadapterconfiguration.md

 ---
-Description: Represents the attributes and behaviors of a network adapter.
+description: Represents the attributes and behaviors of a network adapter.
 This class includes extra properties and methods that support the management of the TCP/IP protocol that are independent from the network adapter. ms.assetid: 690b46ed-a065-4973-b044-0df4e81e41a1 ms.tgt_platform: multiple
 title: Win32_NetworkAdapterConfiguration class